web

 How the changes will affect your vehicle:

-Electric and low emission cars registered between 1 April 2017 and 31 March 2025 – you will pay the standard rate.
-This is £190 for 2024 but is subject to change for 2025.
+Electric and low emission cars registered between 1 April 2017 and 31 March 2025 – you will pay the standard rate (£195 for 2025).

 Hybrid and alternatively fuelled vehicles (AFVs) – the £10 annual discount for hybrid and AFVs will be removed, and the rate you will pay will depend on when the vehicle was first registered.
 If the vehicle was: